What happens if I don’t rake my leaves?

-(NEXSTAR) – Too lazy to maintain your lawn this fall?
+(NEXSTAR) – Is this one of those falls you’re not in the mood to rake all those leaves?
 Good news: You may be able to leave your leaves alone.

 Depending on how luscious you like your lawn, experts say it’s not always necessary to bust out the rake or the leafblower.
 In fact, some say it may actually be beneficial to leave your leaves alone — with important exceptions.